Bark Beetles

 What to do with cut wood infected with bark beetle

-Once you have cut down the tree in winter, you’ll need to deal with the wood effectively to avoid further infestation.
+Once you have cut down the tree, you’ll need to deal with the wood effectively to avoid further infestation.

 What wood is infected?